tliron/exceptional-c-exceptions/README.md

 showcase SDL.
 If you want to build Exceptional C Exceptions with SDL support, just make sure to include the file "exception_scope_sdl.c" in your build.

+If you run "example" with any argument, it will also dump some nice and colorful Exceptional C Exceptions debug information to stderr.

 The git repository also includes an Eclipse CDT project, so you can just import from the main directory.